anupkale/javascript-beginners-overview/README.md

-# javascript-beginners-overview
+#Javascript Beginners Course

-This is basic primer project for Javascript
+This is basic primer project for Javascript by Anup Kale.